zeptofs/nz-api-documentation/source/index.html.md

 }
 ```

-`POST /simulate/incoming_payid_payment`
+`POST /simulate/incoming_npp_payid_payment`

-Simulate receiving a real time PayID payment from one of your Receivable Contacts.
+Simulate receiving a real-time PayID payment from one of your Receivable Contacts.

 > Body parameter